 BOOZE!
-Because no great party started with a salad.
+Because no great party started with a glass of milk.
 Here’s a how-to guide for setting up a basic beer, wine and soft drink bar for your party or wedding.
 We don’t have a liquor licence so the cost of setting up a bar is cheaper for you, but we can provide smiling people to serve at your bar who are guns at pouring a drink.

 HOW MUCH GROG?

 Calculating how much and what people are going to drink at your party or wedding can be the trickiest part of setting up a bar.
 Roughly expect your guests to want three drinks each in the first two hours, and an additional drink per hour after that – based on responsible serving of alcohol.

 I haven’t seen many ‘responsible drinkers’ at 11pm at a Saturday night party, if you get my drift.
 I use the Dan Murphy’s drinks calculator then double it for a party, and triple it for a wedding.
 But GET MORE CHAMPAGNE than you think you’ll need.
 Also – you know your mates – if you think they’ll drink more of something than something else throw more of that into the mix.

 For a fuss-free beer, wine and soft drink bar choose:

 A shitload of Sparkling

 A few ballsy Shiraz’s